mallamsiddiq/schedular-api/README.md

 I did unittest on the app with several test cases.
 I created a small json file of a few time slots as payloads for the post requests To check against needed outputs.

-The docker-compose up ealier will spin up both the web and and the test but run only the testing unit kindly run
+The “docker-compose up” earlier will spin up both the web and and the test but to run only the testing unit, kindly run :

 	docker-compose up test